 Dr. Cheryl Eschbach is Director of Michigan State University Extension's Health and Nutrition Institute.
 In that administrative role since 2018, she provides leadership for community-based health, food safety, and nutrition education programming.
 She oversees the institute’s annual budgets, academic and non-academic staffing plans and performance management, strategic planning, stakeholder relations, statewide partnerships, research projects, content development and programmatic direction.
 Trained as a gerontologist, she is experienced in grant writing, program implementation, and evaluation.
 In her former role as an Extension Specialist, she provided evaluation leadership on many topics, including climate variability, new farmer leadership development, homeownership and financial capability, anger management, and food safety.
 In 2017, with colleagues, Cheryl published an innovation report in Academic Medicine proposing how the national Cooperative Extension system can serve as a model of health extension to be implemented within land-grant institutions and our nation's academic health centers and community-based medical schools.
 Her recent publications highlight strategies of the MSU Model of Health Extension.
-Cheryl is P.I./Co-P.I. on four funding streams that support MSU Extension’s farm stress outreach.
+Cheryl is P.I./Co-P.I. on multiple funding streams that support MSU Extension’s farm stress outreach.
 Cheryl was P.I. and Project Director of the 2019-2022 SAMHSA-funded MiSUPER project.
 She is currently P.I. of the Michigan Vaccine Project.

 Ph.D.
 Human Development and Family Sciences (Gerontology), Oregon State University.